 Does the Force Majeure Clause in Your Contract Cover the Coronavirus Outbreak?

 Unfortunately, Virginia law is slim on the subject of force majeure.
 However, case law from courts across the country suggests that whether the Coronavirus constitutes a force majeure will depend on the language of the contract.
 Sometimes a contract will include language that specifically addresses pandemic outbreaks, but, more commonly, the contract will not address this type of situation.
-Thus, in the event of a dispute, applicability of a force majeure clause will most likely depend on the interpretation of a court of the particular language, facts and circumstances.
+Thus, in the event of a dispute, the applicability of a force majeure clause will most likely depend on the interpretation of a court of the particular language, facts, and circumstances.

-A few judicial opinions from Iowa and Indiana have analyzed whether a certain disease outbreak constituted a force majeure event, and, in those cases, generally the court’s focus centered on the extent to which the outbreak was an unforeseeable event triggering a dramatic change in market conditions.
+A few judicial opinions from Iowa and Indiana have analyzed whether a certain disease outbreak constituted a force majeure event, and, in those cases, generally, the court’s focus centered on the extent to which the outbreak was an unforeseeable event triggering a dramatic change in market conditions.

 While in a different context, the Fourth Circuit provided some general guidance on force majeure clauses in Langham-Hill Petroleum, Inc. v.
 S. Fuels Co.
 In that case, the buyer attempted to invoke the force majeure clause as a result of the price for fuel oil collapsing as Saudi Arabia attempted to regain its share of the world oil market in the 1980s.
 The court found that characterizing “price fluctuations” as an event outside of the party’s control would defeat the entire purpose of a fixed-price contract because a change in market price is a normal risk of a fixed-price contract.
-This cases suggests that under the Fourth Circuit, a force majeure clause is most likely to relieve a party of its contractual obligations in the context of the Coronavirus outbreak when the party can show that: 1.) it was an unforeseeable event; and 2.) it triggered a “dramatic change in market conditions” not simply related to “market price fluctuations” or other normal risks of a contract.
+This case suggests that under the Fourth Circuit, a force majeure clause is most likely to relieve a party of its contractual obligations in the context of the Coronavirus outbreak when the party can show that: 1.) it was an unforeseeable event; 2.) it triggered a “dramatic change in market conditions” not simply related to “market price fluctuations” or other normal risks of a contract.

 Additionally, the fact that 61 countries (as of March 13, 2020) have reported cases of the Coronavirus to the World Health Organization distinguishes this situation from other epidemics.
 As a result, courts in the United States may be more willing to find that both the outbreak and governmental responses were unforeseeable and beyond the control of either party.
 Notably, this is only the sixth time that the WHO has declared a disease outbreak to be a Public Health Emergency of International Concern (PHEIC) since being vested with that authority in 2005.